Fashion Revolution has made it easy to be a conscious consumer

-Seven years ago this week, 1,134 people were killed in a Bangladesh garment factory collapse.
-Many of those who killed were paid criminally low wages and forced to work in deplorable conditions.
+Seven years ago this week, 1,134 people were killed in a Bangladesh garment factory.
+The Rana Plaza building was improperly managed and structurally unsound.
+And, worse yet, many of those who were killed were paid criminally low wages and forced to work in deplorable conditions.

-Later that year, activists Carry Somers, Orsola de Castro, and Sarah Ditty created Fashion Revolution in direct response to the avoidable and tragic event.
-Its mission is to throw the spotlight on the very prevalent issue that millions of people in the garment industry face every day.
+Later that year, Fashion Revolution was created in direct response to the avoidable tragedy.
+Its mission was to throw a spotlight on a very prevalent issue.

 Quite simply, since the Rana Plaza disaster, the organization has called for a dramatic increase in accountability and transparency across industries.